-Each Contracting State should make an NVR operational in accordance with the OTIF NVR specifications.
+Each Contracting State should make a national vehicle register (NVR) operational in accordance with the OTIF NVR specifications.
 All NVRs should be linked to the Virtual Vehicle Register (VVR), which is a central search engine, which connects all NVRs and allows data to be retrieved from all connected NVRs.

-Each vehicle should be registered in the national vehicle register (NVR) of the State where it is first admitted.
+Each vehicle should be registered in the NVR of the State where it is first admitted.
 Vehicles are registered and identified by their unique vehicle number as defined in UTP Marking.
-The NVR links each vehicle to its keeper, ECM and owner and provides information about its admission to operation.
+The